code2dipi/bysykkel-rest-api/README.md

  From root directory run:
  # mvn clean install
-When build completes  just run the project.
+When build completes  just run the project(BysykkelinfoApplication).

  Open chrome browser or Postman to to view the json records from both endpoints( http://localhost:8080/ny/stations ,http://localhost:8080/ny/available)